jaredhanson/oauth2orize-acdc/README.md

 #### Specification

-This module is implemented based on [Authorization Cross Domain Code 1.0](https://openid.bitbucket.io/draft-acdc-01.html), draft version 01.
-As a draft, the specification remains a work-in-progress and is *not* final.
+This module is implemented based on a draft of [Authorization Cross Domain Code 1.0](https://openid.bitbucket.io/draft-acdc-01.html), As a draft, the specification remains a work-in-progress and is *not* final.
 The specification is under discussion within the [Native Applications](http://openid.net/wg/napps/) working group of [OpenID Foundation](http://openid.net/).
 Implementers are encouraged to track the progress of this specification and update implementations as necessary.
 Furthermore, the implications of relying on non-final specifications should be understood prior to deployment.

 ## Contributing